Why IoT Needs Fog Computing?

 • Failover solutions in place to ensure maximum uptime

-According to Gartner, every hour of downtime can an organization up to $300,000.
+According to Gartner, every hour of downtime can cost an organization up to $300,000.
 The of deployment, cost-effective scalability, and ease of management with limited resources are also chief concerns.

 Conclusion